metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_drivers.rst

 .. note:: If **n_iter_relearn=0** then there will be no relearning.

    **epsilon** can be given a double value between 0.0 and 1.0 inclusive.
-   Higher values result in more forced exploration whereas lower values result in a greater exploitation of the learned model.
+   Higher values result in more forced exploration whereas lower values result in a greater exploration of the learned model.

    For more information on each parameter, additional parameters not covered here, the BayesOpt method library,